 Interrogations & False Confessions

 After more than 20 years teaching in the clinical programs at the Law School's Frank J. Remington Center, Keith Findley moved to the tenure track in the fall of 2012.
 He currently teaches Evidence, Wrongful Convictions, and Criminal Procedure.
 Along with co-director Professor Carrie Sperling, he also continues to serve as faculty director of the Wisconsin Innocence Project (which he co-founded with Professor John Pray).
-For five years, from 1999 to November 2014, he served as president of the Innocence Network, an affiliation of 66 innocence projects in the United States, Canada, the United Kingdom, Ireland, Australia, New Zealand, The Netherlands, France, Italy, South Africa, Israel, and Argentina.
-Through the Wisconsin Innocence Project, students investigate and litigate claims of actual innocence based upon newly discovered evidence on behalf of wrongly convicted prisoners.
+For five years, from 1999 to November 2014, he served as president of the Innocence Network, an affiliation of 68 innocence projects in the United States, Canada, the United Kingdom, Ireland, Australia, New Zealand, The Netherlands, France, Italy, South Africa, Israel, and Argentina.

 Prof. Findley's primary areas of expertise are in wrongful convictions, criminal law and procedure, and appellate advocacy.
 He has previously worked as an Assistant State Public Defender in Wisconsin, both in the Appellate and Trial Divisions.
 He has litigated hundreds of postconviction and appellate cases, at all levels of state and federal courts, including the United States Supreme Court.
-He also lectures and teaches nationally on wrongful convictions, forensic science, and appellate advocacy.
+He also lectures and teaches nationally on wrongful convictions, forensic science, evidence, and appellate advocacy.
 His scholarly agenda focuses on the causes of and remedies for wrongful convictions.